autocrypt/autocrypt/doc/contents.rst

      introduction to why Autocrypt exists and why it is trying to achieve more e-mail encryption.

-:doc:`principles`
+:doc:`background`
-     discusses how the Autocrypt efforts is different from past e2e encryption efforts.
+     discusses the motiviation, technical, social and design approaches of Autocrypt.

 :doc:`examples`
      Example data flows and MUA state transitions.
 This may be the